aponamarev/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a data set provided by Udacity.
-The dataset alone was sufficient to train a fully functional neural net (thus elliminating a need for additional data collection).
-The dataset was augmented using syntetic oversampling in order to achieve a roughly uniform distribution of steering angles.
+The dataset alone was sufficient to train a fully functional neural net (thus eliminating a need for additional data collection).
+The dataset was augmented using synthetic oversampling (model.py lines 72 - 88) in order to achieve a roughly uniform distribution of steering angles.

 For details about how I created the training data, see the next section.